-My fur baby looks like the Big Bad Wolf.
+My furry child looks like the Big Bad Wolf.
 She's an 85-pound German shepherd with a long, black, shaggy coat and a big bright pair of golden eyes.
 She looks like she is perfectly capable of eating both Little Red Riding Hood and her grandmother.
 If she weren't mine, I would probably think twice about cuddling up next to her.
 The thing about appearances, however, is that they are not always what they seem.

 Here is what gets me about people's reaction to my dog.
 As someone who has worked in the veterinary field and is married to someone in the veterinary field, I have seen a lot of dogs.
 I love dogs.
 I also know that all dogs have the potential to be dangerous.
 I have seen adorable pugs try to remove fingers and golden retrievers whose bites are definitely worse than their barks.
 Labrador retrievers, cocker spaniels, bichon frises, mixes, mutts, designer dogs, hunting dogs, working dogs, lap dogs — all have the potential to bite if they are put in an uncomfortable situation.